valeriupredoi/bgcval2/README.md

 ### Saving and committing local changes

 If you made changes to the code, and you want to bring in the latest remote changes (via `git pull`), you have two options:
-- either commit your changes to the remote branch (via `git commit your-changed-code -m "commit message"`, followed by `git push origin your_branch`)
+- either commit your changes to the remote branch and then push your branch back to github (origin):
+\ ```
+ git commit your-changed-code -m "commit message" git push origin your_branch
+\```
 - or, save your changes elsewhere (in a directory that is not under bgcval2's git control), and run `git stash` to bring your repository to the state of the latest pull from remote (at the HEAD of the latest pushed commit)